Six Centuries. Uncovered.

 Hej!
-Welcome to Polmanarkivet — the largest archive and museum devoted to the history, culture, and stories of the Polman, Påhlman, and von Pohlmann families.
+Welcome to Polmanarkivet — the largest archive and museum dedicated to the history, culture, and stories of the Polman, Påhlman, and von Pohlmann families.

-Whether you are a descendant, a researcher, or simply interested in Swedish history, I’m glad you are here and hope you find something of value.
-And if you have information, research, or objects that may deepen our understanding of the family, I would love to hear from you.
+Whether you're a descendant, a researcher, or simply drawn to Swedish history, I'm glad you're here.
+If you have information or objects that may deepen our understanding of the family, I would love to hear from you.

 von Pohlmann seal in Eugen von Nottbeck’s collection of deeds and seals 1